linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Investor size, liquidity and prime money market fund stress.md

 portfolio composition, only LVNAV funds are subject to MMF regulatory guidelines on gates and fees on investor redemptions.<sup>7</sup>

-# Developments in the MMF sector in March 2020
+## Developments in the MMF Sector in March 2020

 In early March 2020, the initial sanguine reaction of investors to the threat posed by Covid-19 gave way to a frantic "dash-for-cash".<sup>8</sup> Prime institutional MMFs saw 20 consecutive days of outflows between 6 and 26 March 2020 (henceforth, the run or stress period).
 The redemption dynamics in the midst of this acute market turmoil diverged widely across MMF types.